 - Reprogramming the MMU's page table (aka TLB)

-- Putting CPU in another mode (kernel mode, user mode)
+- Putting CPU in another mode (kernel mode and user mode, also known as ring 0 and ring 3)

 - Restoring callee registers (callee: process invoked by syscall or IPC)

-These are not inherently slower on microkernels, but microkernels suffer from having to perform these operations more frequently.
-Many of the system functionality is performed by user space processes, requiring additional context switches.
+These are not inherently slower on microkernels, but microkernels need to perform these operations more frequently.
+Many of the system functionality is performed by user-space processes, requiring additional context switches.

 The performance difference between monolithic and microkernels has been marginalized over time, making their performance comparable.
 This is partly due to a smaller surface area which can be easier to optimize.